 Washington Township is governed by a board composed of three elected trustees.
 The trustees adopt resolutions; approve the annual budget, payrolls and bills; set policy and provide general direction for the operation of the township.
 An elected Fiscal Officer records the official minutes of the board, keeps the accounting books and processes the payroll.

-“Washington Township partners with Dublin residents and businesses, and with the City of Dublin and the Board of Education for a safe and healthy community.
-The township has great respect for the other agencies and works cooperatively with them to provide public services and save lives.”
+“Washington Township partners with Dublin residents and businesses, and with the City of Dublin and the Board of Education for a safe and healthy community.”

 Charles Kranstuber - Trustee

 “Washington Township provides unparalleled fire and emergency services to residents of Dublin and unincorporated areas of the Township.
 In the most recent National Citizen Survey, residents gave Washington Township fire and EMS services a 98 percent positive rating – higher than any other category.”

 Chuck Kranstuber has been an active partner with Washington Township throughout his career in public service.
 He has served on the Dublin Board of Zoning Appeals, Dublin Planning and Zoning Commission and, for 12 years, as a member of Dublin City Council.
 He was elected by his peers on Council to serve six years as Dublin’s mayor.

 In 2006 he began serving as a Washington Township Trustee.
 He cites the accreditation of the Fire Department as one of the highlights of his tenure.
 It is his goal and commitment to continue to maintain and provide topflight fire and EMS services with quick response times, professional service and vital emergency equipment.

 Kranstuber is an attorney with his own law practice, the Law Offices of Charles W. Kranstuber LPA.
 He earned his bachelor’s degree from The Ohio State University and his juris doctorate from the University of San Diego.